secretstartups/handbook/content/handbook/marketing/developer-relations/content-effectiveness.md

 ### Developer Relations Influenced Campaigns

 The Developer Relations team contribute to several campaigns across GitLab.
 To measure the impact of this contributions, we keep track of DevRel influenced campaigns in the `devrel_influenced_campaigns` sheet of the [Content Asset Inventory](https://docs.google.com/spreadsheets/d/1WzdX8o9wzuswIPMAYVUURswm2AtwFcVE6XhmHy1lhr8/edit#gid=1201530981).
-These sheet serves as a data source for the Developer Relations filter to show campaigns influenced by the team on the [Marketing Campaigns Dashboard](https://10az.online.tableau.com/#/site/gitlab/views/DraftTDCampaigns-L2RInteractions/CampaignDrillDown?%3Aiid=1).
+These sheet serves as a data source for the "DevRel" influenced filter to show campaigns influenced by the team on the [Marketing Campaigns Dashboard](https://10az.online.tableau.com/#/site/gitlab/views/DraftTDCampaigns-L2RInteractions/CampaignDrillDown?%3Aiid=1).

+There are 2 filters applicable to the Developer Relations team:

+- The "Developer Relations" option under the "Integrated Budget Holder" filter shows data for campaign touchpoints generated with the team's use of the `devrel` UTM campaign budget code.
+- The "DevRel Influenced" filter shows all campaigns influenced by DevRel, including those with the `devrel` UTM campaign budget code.

 ##  Maintenance guide